From Alexander Levichev's VITA

 Samara State University (Samara, former Kuibyshev): Senior Researcher 1985-1986, Associate Professor 1979-1985, Assistant Professor 1977-1979.

-MEMBER: Scientific Council on Awarding Doctor of Sciences Degree, Institute of Mathematics, 1992-present, Novosibirsk; American Mathematical Society 93-03
+MEMBER: Scientific Council on Awarding Doctor of Sciences Degree, Institute of Mathematics, 1992-2004, Novosibirsk; American Mathematical Society 93-03

 Research interests: Special and General Relativity, Causal Orderings in Lie Groups, Mathematical Methods in Theoretical Physics, Chronometric Theory